burzum/cakephp-imagine-plugin/readme.md

 # Imagine Plugin for CakePHP #

-The **Image** plugin is a CakePHP wrapper around the [Imagine image manipulation library](https://github.com/avalanche123/Imagine).
+The **Imagine** plugin is a CakePHP wrapper around the [Imagine image manipulation library](https://github.com/avalanche123/Imagine).
 It makes it very easy to manipulate image data like resize, thumbnail, crop or even to do more complex tasks like creating a photo collage.
 Also it abstracts the different ways, GD, Imagick, Imagick Shell to work with image data in php.

 Requirements
 ------------